dl1bz/deskhpsdr/Notes_if_using_HERMES-Lite-2.md

 ## Using MIDI for control deskHPSDR ##

 deskHPSDR has a build-in MIDI support.
-You can use MIDI controller for the most functions, the assignments needs to be done in **MIDI Menu**.
+You can use MIDI controller for the most functions (like a rotary switch as VFO knob), the assignments needs to be done in **MIDI Menu**.
 You can also use DIY controller (e.g. ESP32 or Arduino based) for developing you own MIDI controller with the help of their MIDI libraries.

+## Using GPIO (Raspberry Pi only) ##

+If using GPIO control lines (Raspberry Pi only), you need to set **GPIO=ON** in the ```make.config.deskhpsdr``` before you start compiling deskHPSDR.
+With other OS like macOS we cannot use GPIO, because such computers like Macs havn't any GPIO.
+Use a DIY MIDI device/controller instead.